Typewriters are amazing!

 Olivetti Lettera 32

-How I came to an Olivetti Lettera 32
+Choosing an Olivetti Lettera 32

 After the trip, typewriters kept randomly popping up in my wondering youtube consumption.
 Tom Hanks is a big fan proclaiming to have hundreds.
 John Meyer thinks they are the jam.
 What really sold me was Van Neistat’s love letter to his Corona.
 I was off searching for one.